 1. contained in any form, including but not limited to documents, databases, spreadsheets, email, and websites;

-2. represented in any form, including but not limited to letters, numbers, words, pictures, sounds, symbols, or any combination thereof;
+2. represented in any form, including but not limited to letters, numbers, words, pictures, videos, sounds, symbols, or any combination thereof;

 3. communicated in any form, including but not limited to handwriting, printing, photocopying, photographing, and web publishing; and

 4. recorded upon any form, including but not limited to papers, maps, films, prints, discs, drives, memory sticks, and other information systems.

 E. “Institutional Data Systems” – UH systemwide data repositories that collect and store both transactional (operational) and reporting types of Institutional Data, including Systems of Record.
 In some cases, Institutional Data may be purged on a regular basis from an Institutional Data System.
 Institutional Data Systems are subject to the same policies and procedures that govern the use of Institutional Data.
 Examples of Institutional Data Systems are the Banner Student Information System, PeopleSoft, Kuali Financial System, STAR, Laulima, etc.